Jawaharlal Nehru: Death

-He was a passionate fighter for peace in the whole world and an ardent champion of the realization of the principles of peaceful coexistence of states; he was the inspirer of the policy of Non-Alignment promoted by the Indian Government.
-This reasonable policy won India respect and due to it, India is now occupying a worthy place in the international arena.
+The name of Jawaharal Nehru enjoyed the tremendous respect and love of the Soviet people, who knew him as a tested and wise leader of the Indian people's struggle for national independence and the rebirth of their country, and as an active fighter against colonialism.
+Jawaharal Nehru is known as an outstanding statesman of modern times who devoted his entire life to the struggle for strengthening friendship and cooperation among peoples and for the progress of humanity.
+He was a passionate fighter for peace in the world and an ardent champion of principles of peaceful coexistence of states.
+He was the inspirer of the nonalignment policy promoted by the Indian Government.
+This reasonable policy won India respect and, due to it, India is now occupying a worthy place in the international arena.

+Countries such as Egypt, Cambodia, Nepal, Kuwait, Bhutan, Kingdom of Sikkim, Nepal, Pakistan, Syria, Iraq, Uganda, Malaysia, Yugoslavia, Ceylon (now Sri Lanka), India and others declared national mourning over the death of Nehru.

 Nehru's death left India with no clear political heir to his leadership.
 Lal Bahadur Shastri later succeeded Nehru as the prime minister.

 The death was announced to the Indian parliament in words similar to Nehru's own at the time of Gandhi's assassination: "The light is out."
-India's future prime minister Atal Bihari Vajpayee famously delivered Nehru an acclaimed eulogy.
-He hailed Nehru as Bharat Mata's "favourite prince" and likened him to the Hindu god Rama.
+India's future prime minister and then a Rajya Sabha MP from Uttar Pradesh Atal Bihari Vajpayee famously delivered Nehru an acclaimed eulogy.
+After Nehru's death, Vajpayee made a speech in the Rajya Sabha, hailing Nehru as Bharat Mata's "favourite prince" and likened him to the Hindu god Rama.